 Anyone that has ever worked with me, or spent time reading my blog, knows that a big part of my work is helping clients identify their unique design style, or what I call their Soul Style.
 I have a process that allows them to get very clear on whether they are traditionalists, modernists, sensualists, or practicalist at heart.
 (You can learn more about that process here).
-Today, however, I am going to discuss an additional design style that is unique and fun, and that can be integrated into all four soul styles — And so enters, eclecticism.
+However, today I am going to discuss an additional design style that is unique and fun, and that can be integrated into all four soul styles — and so enters, eclecticism.

 What is Eclecticism exactly?

 Eclecticism started around the late 19th century, taking hold first in architecture and then shortly thereafter moved into the Interior design space.
 Unlike the revivalists of the time, eclecticism was and still is about creating something new by mixing rich elements of the past, textures, styles, and even trends.

 As an aside note, if you re a traditionalist, you may be drawn to eclectic design elements because it can bring historical artifacts (or heirlooms) into the design space.
 However, what is different between traditionalism and eclecticism is the inspiration.
 Traditionalists aim to preserve history, while eclecticism seeks to create something new with it.

 The same can be said of modernists who may be drawn to eclectism when, perhaps, they notice a stand-alone artifact showcased in a home.
 But, again, if the elements brought in do not together create something new through its mix, then it is not eclecticism.

 Creating an eclectic space happens in the layering process, which begins with the color palette and layout.
 But, before you start layering, be sure you have established your building blocks and identified your lifestyle.
 You can learn more about that here.

 I have also written substantially about color and on how to choose a palette that you will love in your home.
 I recommend reviewing it to deepen your understanding of color, their temperatures, and what they evoke.